FayeCarter/bank_tech_test/README.md

 - [X] Create Statement class with a header
 - [X] Transactions should be added to account in reverse chronological order
 - [X] Statement should take transaction history

+**Approach**

+I chose to update deposit and withdraw methods to add transaction to the beginning of the transaction array so the the statement would receive transactions in reverse chronological order.

+I initially began to implement the statement to return a string of the statement. when I tested this in irb I noticed that didn't output correctly.
+I refactored this logic to allow the statement to print the string onto separate lines.

 ### Modelling